Robbins Watson Logo

 Back to Insights

-When a person dies in New South Wales (NSW), their estate is normally distributed according to their will.
-If they die without a will, the estate is divided under NSW intestacy laws.
+When a person dies in New South Wales (NSW), their estate is usually distributed according to their will.
+If a person dies without a will, NSW intestacy laws determine how the estate is divided.

-Key takeaway: A family provision claim allows eligible people to ask the court for a bigger share of the estate if they were not adequately provided for.
+Key takeaway: A family provision claim allows eligible people to ask the court for a larger share of an estate if the will or intestacy outcome does not provide adequate support.

 What is a Family Provision Claim in NSW?

-A family provision claim is a court application made by an eligible person for a fairer share of the deceased’s estate.
+A family provision claim is a court application.
+An eligible person uses it to seek a fairer share of a deceased estate.

-It can be made even if there is a valid will.
-The court may change the distribution of the estate if it decides the claimant has not received adequate provision for their maintenance, education, or advancement in life.
+A person can make this claim even if a valid will exists.
+The court may change how the estate is distributed if it finds that adequate provision has not been made for the claimant’s maintenance, education, or advancement in life.

 Who Can Make a Family Provision Claim in NSW?

-1. Spouses – married or de facto (including same-sex partners).
+Spouses Includes married and de facto partners, including same-sex relationships.

-4. Dependants – anyone financially dependent on the deceased, including those in a close personal relationship who lived with them.
+Dependants Anyone financially dependent on the deceased, including close personal relationships where dependency existed.

-5. Grandchildren or other relatives – if financially dependent or with a close, significant relationship.
+Grandchildren or other relatives Must show financial dependency or a close and significant relationship.

 What Does the Court Consider in a Family Provision Claim?

-• Size and value of the estate – enough assets must be available without unfairly affecting other beneficiaries.
+• Size and value of the estate: The court considers whether enough assets exist to make an order without unfairly impacting other beneficiaries.

-• Claimant’s financial needs – income, assets, debts, and other support.
+• Claimant’s financial needs: Includes income, assets, debts, and support needs.

-• Relationship with the deceased – closer and dependent relationships carry more weight.
+• Relationship with the deceased: Closer or dependent relationships carry more weight.

-• Special circumstances – disability, illness, or conduct of the parties.
+• Special circumstances: Such as disability, illness, or conduct of the parties.

 Time Limits for Making a Family Provision Claim in NSW

-Family provision claims must be made within 12 months of the deceased’s death.
+A family provision claim must be filed within 12 months of the date of death.

 Why Choose Robbins Watson Solicitors for Your Family Provision Claim?